 - Establish efficient procedures for the application and observance of the Chile-Central America Free Trade Agreement.

 International Trade between Central America and Chile was 558 million dollars (- 37.7%

 - The total exports were 121 million dollars.

-The Free Trade Agreement (FTA) between Chile and Central America operates in the Latin American Economic Area of the Western Christian Civilization.
+The Free Trade Agreement (FTA) between Chile and Central America operates in the Latin American Economic Area of the Western Christian Civilisation.

 Chile's Free Trade Agreements (FTA).